Jim Steele (footballer): United States

 In April 1977, he moved to the United States and, although still relatively young, he never played again in British football.
-He spent 3 years with Washington Diplomats in the NASL followed by a short spell at Memphis Rogues and the Chicago Sting.
+He spent three years with Washington Diplomats in the NASL followed by a short spell at Memphis Rogues and the Chicago Sting.
 He served as player-coach during the 1978 NASL indoor season while head coach Gordon Bradley was away scouting.
 On 21 September 1979, he signed on loan from the Diplomats with the Pittsburgh Spirit of the Major Indoor Soccer League.
 He tore the anterior cruciate ligament in his left knee two games into the season.
-This led to a legal mess in which the Diplomats sued the Spirit for the loss of Steele.
+This led to a legal mess in which the Diplomats were considered legal action against the Spirit for the loss of Steele.

 The Diplomats then released Steele who considered suing them before signing with the Memphis Rogues on 29 May 1980.
-He played only seven games for the Rogues as his knee continued to hamper his playing.
-In 1981, he signed with the Chicago Sting, but saw no first team games.
+In 1981, he signed with the Chicago Sting, but saw no first team games – the knee injury bring an end to his playing career.

+Personal life

-He was employed as a foreman at an electrical plant in Washington, before returning to Britain in 1994.
+After retiring from football, he was employed as a foreman at an electrical plant in Washington, before returning to Britain in 1994.

-Return to Britain

-Having also run a bar in Washington and with friends running a pub in Southampton, it seemed natural to enter the pub trade when he returned to Britain.

-He did holiday-relief management at Black Horse pub in Naunton, Gloucestershire and ran Naunton Downs Golf Club's bar for seven months before he and his partner Gill took over at the Black Bear pub in Moreton-in-Marsh, Gloucestershire.
-He later managed the Eastleigh District Irish Society bar in Eastleigh, Hampshire.
+Upon his return, he entered the pub trade and ran two pubs in Southampton before he moved to Cotswolds, where he also became a landlord of a pub.
+He later returned to live near Southampton and helped run the Eastleigh District Irish Society bar in Eastleigh, Hampshire.